awstiber/cloudtrail_log_monitoring_workshop_hugo/content/_cleanup.md

 #### 4. Delete CloudTrail

 Go to [CloudTrail](https://console.aws.amazon.com/cloudtrail/home?region=us-east-1) and delete the trail that you created at the begining of this workshop.

+#### 5. Remove S3 Buckets

+Go to the [S3 Console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and empty then delete the below buckets
+- services-s3bucketpetadoptionc....
+- The bucket you created for the subscription filter
+- The CloudTrail logs bucket